 Continue independent audits, reviewed and assessed by the EPA.

-Explore additional actions as part of an ongoing process of continuous improvement in dust management and General Environmental Duty (GED) compliance.
+Explore additional actions as part of an ongoing process of continuous improvement in dust management, focusing on air quality initiatives and General Environmental Duty (GED) compliance.

 Year 1:

-Implemented ongoing improvements in line with the General Environmental Duty.
+Implemented ongoing improvements in line with the General Environmental Duty, contributing to the circular economy through better practices.

 Year 2:

-Continue to enhance site practices, focusing on dust reduction and improved amenity.
+Continue to enhance site practices with Brooklyn Recycling Group, emphasizing dust reduction and improved amenity.

 See our Resources Section for more…